 Can I bulk order multiple designs together?

 Not for the discount math.
-The bulk threshold counts identical items only.
+The bulk threshold counts eligible items per product.
 You can place a single order containing multiple designs, but each design's quantity is calculated independently for discount eligibility.

 Hand off the bulk-vs-on-demand decision to Victor